» Remote State

 For fully-featured remote backends, Terraform can also use state locking to prevent concurrent runs of Terraform against the same state.

-Terraform Enterprise by HashiCorp is a commercial offering that supports an even stronger locking concept that can also detect attempts to create a new plan when an existing plan is already awaiting approval, by queuing Terraform operations in a central location.
+Terraform Cloud by HashiCorp is a commercial offering that supports an even stronger locking concept that can also detect attempts to create a new plan when an existing plan is already awaiting approval, by queuing Terraform operations in a central location.
 This allows teams to more easily coordinate and communicate about changes to infrastructure.